 Step 1.
 Log in to the Management Console

-After checking and configuring the network settings, log in to the Management Console with the default credentials:
+After checking and configuring the network settings, log in to the Management Console of the cloud failover appliance (CFA) with the default credentials:

 - In the User Name box, enter